dkmat/Threading/Report.md

 ### Preemption Functions
 <h5 a><strong><code>void preempt_start(bool preempt)</code></strong></h5>

-If preempt is true then this function sets up the signal handler.
+This function checks if preempt is true then this function sets up the signal handler.
 It uses sigaction and setitimer to set up what to do when a signal is received and to set up a signal alarm of type SIGVTALRM that is sent at a frequency of 100Hz.
 <h5 a><strong><code>void preempt_stop(void)</code></strong></h5>

+This function checks if preempt is true then it restores the previous signal action and restores the previous timer configuration.
 <h5 a><strong><code>void preempt_disable(void)</code></strong></h5>

+This function blocks the SIGVTALRM signal using sigprocmask and
 <h5 a><strong><code>void preempt_enable(void)</code></strong></h5>

 ### Preemption Testing